History of the First State Bank of Paint Rock

 In February 1925, the bank changed its name to the First State Bank of Paint Rock in reflection of a move by the state banking department to replace the old guaranty system of chartering and regulating state banks.
 In this time before the creation of the Federal Deposit Insurance Corporation, the character of the bank’s officials had much to do with the confidence of the depositors and the strength of the bank.
 This bank was fortunate to have R. T. Trail, a well-respected area rancher, as its President from its organizational meeting until his death in December 1930, and J. M. Patton for the next thirty years.
 A banker friend from Big Lake remarked many years ago that they would close the U. S. Mint before they closed Patton’s bank.
 Nonetheless, the bank did become a member of the FDIC, and depositors’ accounts are currently insured by that organization.
 During the ‘40s the banks total assets passed the $1 million level, and during the ‘60s they rose through the $2 million level.
 By the early ‘80s total assets had reached $10 million, and in the early ‘90s $20 million was surpassed.

-The bank opened a branch in San Angelo in May 1997, and with the growth enjoyed there total assets have exceeded $100 million and the banks total capital has grown to over $12 million.
+The bank opened a branch in San Angelo in May 1997, and with the growth enjoyed there, total assets have exceeded $135 million and the banks total capital has grown to over $15 million.
 The bank remains strongly capitalized and ready for future growth.
-The guiding philosophy of the bank remains that of its founders: to provide the best possible banking service to all of our customers, and in so doing, promote the welfare of the entire community, including deposit customers, loan customers, and stockholders.
+The guiding philosophy of the bank remains that of its founders: to provide the best possible banking service to all of our customers, and in so doing, promote the welfare of communities in which we serve.